Israr-11/final-project/README.md

 ## Step 3: Testing in Postman

-Run the interactive test runner using:

-npm test

-Refer to the running tests documentation for more information.
+Check the API endpoint in the postman for better understanding of each route

 ## `🚀 Note to Repo Visitors`